Robotechnic/diagraph/README.md

 ### Wasi stub

 Somme functions need to be stubbed to work with the webassembly plugin system.
 The `wasi-stub` executable is a spetial one fitting the needs of the typst plugin system.
 You can find the source code [here](https://github.com/astrale-sharp/wasm-minimal-protocol/tree/master).
 It is important to use this one as the default subbed functions are not the same and the makefile is suited for this one.

+### Protocol generator

+This package also uses a protocol generator to generate the wasm interface.
+You can find the source code [here](https://github.com/Robotechnic/WebAssembly-protocol-generator).
+It is a required dependency to build this project.

 <!--END-->

 ## License